 Some customers may shy away from entering their birthdays on your website or newsletter signup form.
 However, you can make it easier by not asking for the year and telling them why you’re requesting it.
 Then, send your birthday customer a seasonal discount or freebie with your best wishes.

-Here’s a tasty one: The family restaurant chain Red Robin offers a free birthday burger as one of the perks to signing up for their Royalty program.
+Here’s a tasty one: The family restaurant chain Red Robin offers a free birthday burger as one of the perks of signing up for their Royalty program.

 3. Offer Free shipping

 You can remind customers that it’s a special offer by having them enter a promo code at checkout.
-Alternatively, showing them the regular shipping cost crossed out.
+Alternatively, show them the regular shipping cost crossed out.

 4. A social media photo contest